Carrion flower

-Carrion flowers, also known as corpse flowers or stinking flowers, are mimetic flowers that emit an odor that smells like rotting flesh.
+Carrion flowers, also known as beautiful flowers or stinking flowers, are mimetic flowers that emit an odor that smells like rotting flesh.
 Apart from the scent, carrion flowers often display additional characteristics that contribute to the mimesis of a decaying corpse.
-These include their specific coloration (red, purple, brown), the presence of setae and orifice-like flower architecture.
+These include their specific coloration (red, purple, brown), the presence of setae, and orifice-like flower architecture.
 Carrion flowers attract mostly scavenging flies and beetles as pollinators.
 Some species may trap the insects temporarily to ensure the gathering and transfer of pollen.

 Plants known as "carrion flower"

 Amorphophallus

 Many plants in the genus Amorphophallus (family Araceae) are known as carrion flowers.
 One such plant is the Titan arum (Amorphophallus titanum), which has the world's largest unbranched inflorescence.
 Rather than a single flower, the titan arum presents an inflorescence or compound flower composed of a spadix or stalk of small and anatomically reduced male and female flowers, surrounded by a spathe that resembles a single giant petal.
-This plant has a mechanism to heat up the spadix enhancing the emission of the strong odor of decaying meat to attract its pollinators, carrion-eating beetles and "flesh flies" (family Sarcophagidae).
+This plant has a mechanism to heat up the spadix enhancing the emission of the strong odor to attract its pollinators, carrion-eating beetles and "flesh flies" (family Sarcophagidae).
 It was first described scientifically in 1878 in Sumatra.

 Rafflesia

-Flowers of plants in the genus Rafflesia (family Rafflesiaceae) emit an odor similar to that of decaying meat.
-This odor attracts the flies that pollinate the plant.
-The world's largest single bloom is R. arnoldii.
+Flowers of plants in the genus Rafflesia (family Rafflesiaceae) emit an odor to attract the flies that pollinate the plant.
+The world's largest single bloom is that of R. arnoldii.
 This rare flower is found in the rainforests of Borneo and Sumatra.
-It can grow to be 3 ft across and weigh up to 15 lb.
+It can grow to be 3 ft across and can weigh up to 15 lb.
 R. arnoldii is a parasitic plant on Tetrastigma vine, which grows only in primary rainforests.
 It has no visible leaves, roots, or stem.
 It does not photosynthesize, but rather uses the host plant to obtain water and nutrients.

 Stapelia

 Plants in the genus Stapelia are also called "carrion flowers".
 They are small, spineless, cactus-like succulent plants.
 Most species are native to South Africa, and are grown as potted plants elsewhere.
-The flowers of all species are hairy to varying degrees and generate the odor of rotten flesh.
-The color of the flowers also mimics rotting meat.
+The flowers of all species are hairy to varying degrees.
+The color and smell of the flowers both mimic rotting meat.
 This attracts scavenging flies, for pollination.
 The flowers in some species can be very large, notably Stapelia gigantea can reach 30 cm in diameter.

 Smilax or Nemexia

 In North America, the herbaceous vines of the genus Smilax are known as carrion flowers.
 These plants have a cluster of small greenish flowers.
 The most familiar member of this groups is Smilax herbacea.
-These plants are sometimes placed in the genus Nemexia.
+These plants are sometimes placed in the genus Nemexia The plant's profound rarity and unique characteristics made it difficult to preserve the plant in the initial period following its discovery by Elaine Ayers.
+The outcome of these difficulties eventually led a story of loss that symbolized specimens that were destroyed, missing, and displayed as pieces.